pytorch/executorch/docs/source/concepts.md

 ## Framework tax

 The cost of various loading and initialization tasks (not inference).
 For example; loading a program, initializing executor, kernel and backend-delegate dispatch, and runtime memory utilization.

+## Functional ATen operators

+ATen operators that do not have any side effects.

 ## [Graph](./ir-exir.md)